 Once approved, the applicant must submit a filled fingerprint card to get the background check report.
 The report will only reveal the subject’s criminal history; it will not include information on employment, education, driving records, or other credentials.

 Several websites provide free background checks.
-These free websites are not advisable because they may offer outdated, inaccurate, and non-FCRA-compliant Information.
+These free websites may offer outdated, inaccurate, and non-FCRA-compliant Information.
 Interested parties are advised to look for full-service, reputable, and FCRA-compliant background check providers.

 The DPSCS charges an $18.00 fee for a background report.
 The requester will also have to pay $20.00 for fingerprinting.
 After getting approved for a private party petition package, the background report will take a10 to 15 days to arrive.